Exercise 16: Reading and Writing Files

 - Find out why we had to pass a 'w' as an extra parameter to open.
 Hint: open tries to be safe by making you explicitly say you want to write a file.

 - If you open the file with 'w' mode, then do you really need the target.truncate()?
-Go read the docs for Python's open function and see if that's true.
+Read the documentation for Python's open function and see if that's true.

 Common Student Questions